-The credit facility is used by the Company for working capital purposes, and accordingly, amounts drawn against it are recorded as bank indebtedness offset by any excess cash balances.
+The credit facility is available to the Company for working capital purposes, and amounts drawn against it are recorded as bank indebtedness offset by any excess cash balances.
 The Company can repay, without penalty, advances under the facility.
 The facility is secured by a general security agreement on all of the assets of the Company, Pason Systems Corp. and Pason Systems USA Corp.

-Throughout the year and as at December 31, 2022, no amounts were drawn on this facility.
+Throughout the year and as at December 31, 2023, no amounts were drawn on this facility.